I discovered Open source at University and haven't looked back since.

 My placement year at University was at Liverpool agency Mando Group, to which I returned after graduating.
 Despite my education being largely based around programming, I quickly found my interests lay in infrastructure.
 I spent a few years in IT support, progressing to running internal networks and production hosting infrastructures.
 I couldn’t have asked for a better start to my IT career, and learned how important trust and integrity are in business; core values I maintain to this day.

-In 2003 I moved to a startup post the Dot-com bubble that wanted to make medical records available online.
+In 2003 I moved to a startup after the dot-com bubble that wanted to make medical records available online.
 I set up the cross-platform hosting for the product and ran the internal infrastructure.
 Everything looked good with a working product, exposure & press with a management team who had previously built and exited medical companies.
 Unfortunately funding ran out and the company closed (the DH couldn’t solve the problem with billions either).

 I took Ixis to a 20 strong technical Drupal agency helping large organisations and companies build, scale and manage their Drupal applications.
 My role also evolved from being a technical hands-on sys admin to sales, growth and commercials.
-In 2017 I completed a management buy-out and left Ixis.
+In 2017 I completed a management buy-out

 I have also been involved building two other communities, that were also both acquired.
 My involvement was initially around the build and technical side, but then moved into growth and monetisation.

 In 2016 I invested in 15 early stage companies, and have continued to invest in further seed rounds including M14 industries and Teacherly.
-I've also invested in multiple crowdsourced rounds including Monzo, BrewDog & Boulder Hut.
+I've also invested in multiple crowdsourced rounds including Monzo, Kraken & Boulder Hut.